ivancuric/js-perf/README.md

 You might have noticed that the main bottleneck is JavaScript download, parse and load time.
 There's no way around it but to load less JavaScript and load smarter.

 But what about the actual work that your code does aside from just booting up the website?
 There has to be some performance gains there, right?
 Consider what you are building.
 Are you building a framework or a VDOM library?
-Does your JavaScript need to update thousands of el
+Does your JavaScript need to update thousands of elements per
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTU5NDYzNzU4N119
+eyJoaXN0b3J5IjpbLTEyMDAxMjQ1NTZdfQ==
 -->